 Hoftijzer and Jongeling would have been very happy with the possibilities we now have with regard to a multidimensional presentation of the material.
 When a new start was made through the cooperation of SAHD and the Dutch/Flemish utensils project, we realised that what is possible now is more than simply combining their two websites.
 An important step in the direction of a more sophisticated presentation is the cooperation with the website on the SDBH, which offers many ways to assess the data.

 The second goal (next to the production of more entries) is to store all the information not in PDFs but on generated web pages and display them like Wikipedia pages.
 Semantic MediaWiki seems to be the right software to achieve this goal, not only because it helps to present the data is such a way that users can use the data in different ways, but also because it helps in the expansion production of the database.
 With Semantic MediaWiki simple forms can be set up for contributors to enter information and then that information can be manipulated to generate the final display page.
-A good example is the Onomastics Project of Tyndalehouse (I thank Elisabeth Robar for her information about this project and its method).
-Unfortunately, its website is still under construction, but via the list of websites using Semantic MediaWiki some examples from other fields can be given, for instance, the Aktanak website about stamp seals of the Middle East, or the German website Würzburger Datenbank sprachlicher Zweifelsfälle, or the Dutch website on hymns.
+A good example is the Old Testament Project of Tyndale House (I thank Elisabeth Robar of Cambridge Digital Bible Research for her information about this project and its method).
+Unfortunately, its website is still under construction, but via the list of websites using Semantic MediaWiki some examples from other fields can be given, for instance, the Aktanak project about stamp seals of the Middle East, or the German website Würzburger Datenbank sprachlicher Zweifelsfälle, or the Dutch website on hymns.

 There is still a lot of work to do.
 Fortunately, we can cooperate with colleagues from Amsterdam, Cambridge, Oxford, Edinburgh, Leuven, Florence, and other academic centres.
 But we can certainly use more helping hands, both in lexicographical and in digital matters.